LimZiJia/tp/docs/UserGuide.md

 ##### Updating housekeeper's housekeeping details: `booking housekeeper`

 Housekeepers all have a list of bookings (that can be empty).
-This allows for Housekeeping Hub to suggest housekeepers for clients based on their availability.
+This allows for HouseKeeping Hub to suggest housekeepers for clients based on their availability.
 There are 4 commands `add`, `delete`, `list` and `search`.

 Action | Format, Explainations, Examples
 --------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------